Nicolas-Corbiere/TestProjet/KickStart.md

 ```
 ## More information

 For a more concrete example, see [TestProjet](https://github.com/Nicolas-Corbiere/TestProjet).
 Especially its [workflow](https://github.com/Nicolas-Corbiere/TestProjet/blob/master/.github/workflows/maven.yml) who used the same 'basic.jd'.

+For more information, see the project b[JustificationDiagram](https://github.com/MireilleBF/JustificationDiagram).